I'm a self-confessed internet junkie who spends way too many hours staring at my laptop screen (with love, of course).

 Step 2: Applying Online and E-Payment

 A hypothecation cancellation fee of Rs.
 175/- (this was in 2015; fees might vary now) can be paid online from http://www.keralamvd.gov.in/ website.
-You need to print out the receipt and keep it along with other documents (more on this in next section) which are to be submitted at RTO.
+You need to print out the receipt and keep it along with other documents (more on this in the next section) which are to be submitted at RTO.

-As I was unaware of the website, I visited the RTO without making online payment.
-They asked if I had applied and made online payment and I said no. So they suggested I do this at a nearby Akshaya center.
+As I was unaware of the website, I visited the RTO without making an online payment.
+They asked if I had applied and made an online payment and I said no. So they suggested I do this at a nearby Akshaya center.
 The Akshaya center in Ottapalam is just opposite the RTO building.
 On this note, I have to say that the people at Akshaya which I visited were the most obnoxious and least friendly people ever.
 I was instantly put off by their “mightier than thou” attitude.
 Might not be the case in all places but it made me wish I had known about the http://www.keralamvd.gov.in/ site earlier.

 If you make payment at an Akshaya center, you will also be charged Rs.
 25/- extra as service fees.
 So totally you will have to make a payment of Rs.
 200 at an Akshaya center for hypothecation cancellation application and e-payment.